molily/molily.de/_posts/2017-11-25-robust-javascript.md

 ### Feature detection

 <dfn>Feature detection</dfn> is a fundamental technique in an ever-changing web.
-As web authors, we’d like to use the newest browser features both to provide a rich experience to the users and to make our life easier.
+As web authors, we would like to use the newest browser features both to provide a rich experience to the users and to make our life easier.

 Feature detection first checks whether a browser supports a certain web technology, then uses the technology safely.
 In the context of JavaScript, most feature detections are object and value checks, as well as function calls.
 Before looking at them in detail in the next chapter, let’s learn about the basics of feature detection.